sourmash-bio/sourmash/doc/command-line.md

 combined contents of the given query signatures.
 It is meant for exploring metagenomes and metagenome-assembled genome bins.

-Note, unlike `sourmash lca classify`, `lca summarize` merges all of the query signatures into one and reports on the combined contents.
-To report on individual signatures, use the `--singleton` flag; this will become default in sourmash 4.0 and beyond, and the merging behavior will be removed.

-As of sourmash 3.4, `sourmash lca summarize` also supports abundance weighted queries; this can be turned on with `--with-abundance`.
-This flag will weight output percentages by the number of times a k-mer is seen.
+`sourmash lca summarize` also weights output with hash abundances, so that output percentages are weighted by the number of times a k-mer is seen; this can be turned off with `--ignore-abundance`.
-This will become default behavior in sourmash 4.0 and beyond.

 Usage: